Skip to Main Content

 • Every entry in your reference list should have a corresponding in-text citation in the body of your assessment.

-Please note: the sample reference list below uses single line spacing for display purposes.
+Please note: the sample list of references below uses single line spacing for display purposes.

 References